 If you keep your threat intelligence setup up to date, it can protect your business against most types of identity fraud, including analysis of the dark web for stolen user data to phishing scams carried out with the company’s name.
 Threat intelligence solutions will identify such instances that can harm your business’s reputation and take swift action against the perpetrators.

 Security roadmap design comes to mind if we look at one of the critical benefits of cyber threat intelligence from an executive level.
-Security roadmaps serve as a long-term plan to cater to an organisation’s needs.
+Security roadmaps serve as a long-term plan to cater to an organization’s needs.
 It starts with a baseline assessment and includes the required steps to enhance overall security infrastructure.
 Cyber threat intelligence is an integral part of this process since it highlights the topics that need the most attention, and this is the first part of the roadmap known as OT risk assessment.

 Threat analysis with tactical intelligence

 Using the tactical intelligence system can automate the threat analysis for your business’s network.
-This type of analysis provided details on how the attack was strategised and executed and the overall process.
+This type of analysis provided details on how the attack was strategized and executed and the overall process.
 This can help create systems that prevent data comprise and theft.

 However, one issue with this approach is that most of your analysis will only be valid briefly since cyber threat actors are quick on their feet.
-Nevertheless, you can undoubtedly get a lot of information, including the source of the attack and more precise risk evaluations and an idea of the estimated incident response time.
+Nevertheless, you can undoubtedly get a lot of information, including the source of the attack and more precise risk evaluations, and an idea of the estimated incident response time.

-You need to find a threat analysis system that is more efficient and that can easily protect you from false positives that can often occur when the data is analysed without a complete strategy.
+You need to find a threat analysis system that is more efficient and that can easily protect you from false positives that can often occur when the data is analyzed without a complete strategy.